-If you’re travelling with your bike you need one of the best bike bags, bike boxes or flight cases to make sure it arrives safely.
-The road.cc team has travelled hundreds of thousands of miles over the years with our bikes.
+If you’re travelling with your bike one of your biggest concerns will likely be making sure it arrives safely.
+The road.cc team has travelled hundreds of thousands of miles over the years with our bikes, using a variety of bike boxes, bike bags and flight cases.
 We've learned what protects bike from baggage handlers and what doesn't.
 Here are the best bike travel cases you can buy.

 The best bike bag, box or flight case would protect your bike from anything short of a direct artillery strike; require as little faff as possible to get your bike into it; not make too big a dent in your luggage weight allowance; and cost a sensible amount of money.